jstnf/K-Match/README.md

  7) You are then prompted with the main menu which you can navigate with the on screen prompts
 ## Testing
  > How was your project tested/validated?
 If you used CI, you should have a "build passing" badge in this README.

+# Footnote
+The Spotify App client secret was invalidated.
+Input your own ID and secret to use the Java Spotify-Get module.